george-ajayiola/static-web-public-vm/README.md

 ### 1. Terraform Configuration

-The Terraform code is split into the following files for better modularity and readability:
+The Terraform code is split into the following files:

 - **provider.tf**: Specifies the Azure provider for Terraform.
 - **resource_group.tf**: To use the resource group where all resources will reside.